rezafawazul/rezafawazul/README.md

 Welcome to my GitHub profile!

-🛠️ Former Engineer turned Data Enthusiast
+- 🛠️ Former Engineer turned Data Enthusiast

-📚 I’m currently learning Data Science, Machine Learning, and AI (beginner level)
+- 📚 Currently learning Data Science, Machine Learning, and AI (beginner level)

-🔍 I’m eager to explore real-world projects in AI and Machine Learning
+- 🔍 Eager to explore real-world projects in AI and Machine Learning

-🌱 Always looking to collaborate and learn from others
+- 🌱 Always looking to collaborate and learn from others

-📫 How to reach me: LinkedIn

-⚡ Fun fact: I’m quickly improving in AI prompting and problem analysis, and I believe collaborating with a mentor or partner could be mutually beneficial, as it would allow us to share knowledge and explore new ideas together!
+- 📫 Reach me on linkedin.com/in/rezafawazul

 Feel free to check out my repositories and connect with me!